sarg3nt/certified-kubernetes-administrator/05 Application Lifecycle Management/Secrets.md

 ## Secrets in Pods

-Inject a single env var from a secret
+Inject a single env var from a secret:
 ```yaml
 spec:
   containers: